Legaeldan/siobhan-mcgowan-photography/README.md

 # Credits

 I received inspiration and assistance on this project from [Simen Daehlin (Eventyret)](https://github.com/Eventyret), who assisted above and beyond to help improve the site.
-What seemed like the impossible task of understanding [Django](https://www.djangoproject.com/), became far simpler that originally believed.
-He has helped understand this language a lot better, and has pointed me in the right direction everytime whenever an issue arose with how to impliment code.
+What seemed like the impossible task of understanding [Django](https://www.djangoproject.com/), and although still more understanding of this framework is required, I have the tools to create an effective e-commerce site.
+He has helped understand this framework a lot better, and has pointed me in the right direction everytime whenever an issue arose with how to impliment code.

 # Disclaimer

+Please note that all code and images in this site are for educational purposes only.
+All images are property of Siobhan McGowan Photograhy, and have been authorised for use in this project only.
+Any re-use or distribution of the images in this application is strictly prohibited.

+The template used in this project is also licensed under a single use license specific to this project, and therefor this template cannot be re-used in deployment of any other site unless a license is purchased from [ThemeForest](https://themeforest.net/item/foundry-multipurpose-html-variant-page-builder/11562108)